Southampton-RSG/2015-09-17-southampton/novice/git/06-collab.md

 Pulling has no effect in this case because the two repositories are already **synchronized**.
-If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.
+If someone else had pushed some changes to the repository on GitHub, this command would download them to our local repository.

 Lastly, let's add **Developer B** as a collaborator on our project.
 Return to the repos GitHub page, and click the Settings link on the right, followed by the collaborators link on the left.
 Add Beveloper B.